SheriSnehith31/Minbot/README.md

 ---

 ## 📊 Results and Applications
-- Successfully deployed a chatbot capable of handling **XX+ mining-related queries**.
+- Successfully deployed a chatbot capable of handling **20 mining-related queries**.
-- Reduced manual effort in addressing repetitive queries by **XX%**.
+- Reduced manual effort in addressing repetitive queries by **97%**.
 - Applicable in various industries beyond mining with slight modifications.

 ---